-Octane boosters can serve a lot of purpose, mainly to improve your vehicle’s performance.
-Whether you’re looking for increased power or something to stop engine pinging and knocking, you’ve come to the right place.
+Octane boosters can help to improve your vehicle’s performance in many ways.
+Whether you’re looking for increased power, or something to stop engine pinging and knocking, you’ve come to the right place.
 Instead of wasting time researching dozens of octane boosters, we’re here to save you time by narrowing down your search.
-Below, you’ll see our picks for the top 10 best octane boosters currently available, along with plenty of information so you can learn more about octane boosters.
+Below, you’ll see our picks for the best octane boosters currently available, along with plenty of information so you can learn more about octane boosters.

 For more information on octane boosters, refer to our table of contents.

 - 1. Editor's Pick: Royal Purple Max Boost

 - Promoted Product: RVS Technology Gasoline Engine Treatment

 - 2. Lucas Oil Octane Booster

 - 3. STP Octane Booster

 - 6. Klotz Octane Booster